-Our client, age 29 and with a conviction for a strike offense from nine years earlier on trumped up residential burglary charges, was accused of violating Penal Code § 273.5 as a felony.
-He had a prior misdemeanor domestic violence conviction from five years earlier and a prior strike conviction from nine years earlier.
-He faced a maximum of eight years in state prison.
+Our client, age 29 and with a conviction for a strike offense from nine years earlier on trumped up residential burglary charges, was accused of violating Penal Code § 273.5, felony domestic violence.
+He had a prior misdemeanor domestic violence conviction from five years earlier.
+Due to his prior strike doubling the sentence, he faced a maximum of eight years in state prison (four years doubled).

 The present matter was extremely minor in nature and in fact, Lennox Sheriffs recognized it as so when the arrest charges were for misdemeanor domestic violence (Penal Code § 243(e)(1)).
 However, because he had a prior conviction for domestic violence within the last seven years, he faced a minimum of fifteen days in county jail under Penal Code § 273.5(e) no matter how minor the current case.

-Our client had been arguing with his girlfriend.
-She left the home to get some fresh air.
-He did not want her outside, as it is fairly dangerous area and it was about 1:00 a.m.
+Our client had been arguing with his girlfriend at his home in Lawndale.
+She left the home to get some fresh air and a reprieve from arguing.
+He did not want her outside, as it is fairly dangerous area after dark and it was about 1:00 a.m.
 He grabbed at her hoodie sleeve to pull her back in.
 She twisted to the side and continued walking.
-She screamed as the hoodie neck area rubbed against her neck.
+She screamed as the hoodie neck area rubbed against her neck and fell down.

 A passerby in a car noticed the commotion and called 911.
+The Los Angeles Sheriff’s Department quickly came to the client’s home.
 Our client was promptly arrested.

-Greg then appeared in court at the arraignment in the Torrance Superior Court.
-At the first appearance, the District Attorney commented that the case was “very serious” and pointed to pictures of red marks on the girlfriend’s neck.
+Greg then appeared in court at the arraignment in the Torrance Superior Court about four weeks after our client was released.
+At the first appearance, the arraignment, the District Attorney commented that the case was “very serious” and pointed to pictures of red marks on the girlfriend’s neck.
 She even commented that the case should have been filed as “attempted murder” because my client obviously tried to strangle his girlfriend.

 Greg Hill thus decided that negotiating with the prosecutor was useless and filed both a motion to strike the strike for purposes of sentencing (a “Romero Motion”) and a motion to reclassify the case as a misdemeanor under Penal Code § 17(b) (a “17(b) Motion”).

-The District Attorney also had read our 17(b) Motion and, while agreeing that the conduct was very minor in nature, refused to extend an offer of probation.
+The District Attorney also had read our 17(b) motion and, while agreeing that the conduct was very minor in nature, refused to extend an offer of probation, even if a joint suspended.
 Our client’s criminal history was extremely lengthy.
 The DA, however, reduced the plea bargain term from three years to two years in state prison.

-Our client was happy to cut six years from his exposure and accepted the plea bargain of two years in state prison.
+Nonetheless, our client was happy to cut six years from his exposure by six years and accepted the plea bargain of two years in state prison.